Pkcs11Interop/Pkcs11Interop/doc/06_FAQ.md

 Pkcs11Interop is a suitable choice if you are developing an application intended for **platforms beyond just Windows** and your application will perform cryptographic operations with keys stored in a hardware device such as a smartcard or HSM.

-Moreover, if your application will perform just signing or encryption with RSA or EC keys associated with an X.509 certificate, you might find the [Pkcs11Interop.X509Store](https://github.com/Pkcs11Interop/Pkcs11Interop.X509Store) library to be a simpler and more developer-friendly alternative to the full Pkcs11Interop.
+Moreover, if your application will perform just signing or encryption with RSA or EC keys, you might find the [Pkcs11Interop.X509Store](https://github.com/Pkcs11Interop/Pkcs11Interop.X509Store) library to be a simpler and more developer-friendly alternative to the full Pkcs11Interop.

 ## How can I integrate Pkcs11Interop with other built-in .NET classes?